kmsmith137/simd_helpers/README.md

 This is a helper library for writing fast x86 SIMD kernels.

+This is version 2.
+This version is required for the `fast_clippers` and `fast_transforms` branches of rf_pipelines.
+For the `fast_detrender` branch, you want version 1.

-It is currently in an "initial hacking" stage, and will be hard to use until it gets some cleanup and documentation!
+This library is currently in an "initial hacking" stage, and will be hard to use until it gets more documentation!
 Let me know if this should be a higher priority.

 Compilation instructions: